hellkite500/adhydro-training/ADHydro_training.md

     |-- state.nc.maxDepth.txt
     `-- superfile.ini
 ```

+You will one at least two terminals to use throughout this training.

 The TauDEM directory contains the TauDEM generated stream network from previous steps, and the ArcGIS directory contains topologically corrected mesh catchments, streams, and waterbodies.
 From these, the following steps will begin populating the ASCII directory.

-TODO: preamble docker interactive
-TODO: add a section at the end on how to run ADHydro with slurm/srun/sbatch
-TODO: Later: get docker run to work right with tools

 For these steps, you will be running an interactive `adhydro-tools` container, and entering commands on the terminal within that container.

+Make sure your current terminal is in the directory you extracted the `training_data` in.

+`ls` should show `training_data` in the current directory.

-Start the container with the following
+Next we will start the tools container and mount in the data.

-TODO extract data/docker build

 ``docker run -it -v `pwd`/training_data:/data adhydro-tools``

+`-it` starts an interactive terminal in the container.

+`-v` tells docker to mount the given directory to `/data` inside the container.
+This command uses a sub-shell to get the working directory so docker gets an absolute path the `training_data` directory as docker doesn't always play nice with mounting relative paths.

+The last argument is the container we are running, `adhydro-tools`.
+Your terminal line should look like this once the container is running:

+`(base) bash-4.4# `

+The following steps will be run in this interactive terminal.

 1. Use a python script to create input files for triangle
     from these previously created shapefiles.

     1. Run the script create_triangle_files.py.

-    `create_triangle_files.py <map_dir>`

     From the docker terminal: